Need in Imperial Valley

 Imperial County Hunger

-Tragically, the food insecurity rate is 33 percent for Imperial County children.
-These rates remain one of the worst in the nation and the highest for childhood hunger in the state of California.
+Imperial County has the highest food insecurity rate in the state of California for both adults and children.
 As a critical public health issue, food insecurity is associated with numerous adverse social and health issues that prevent people from living an active and healthy lifestyle.

 Families in poverty experience chronic hunger, as well as rising rates of obesity and nutrition-related diseases.
 In Imperial County, 77 percent of adults and 49 percent of teenagers are overweight or obese (SNAP-Ed County Profile, 2018).
 Imperial County also has many food deserts—low-income neighborhoods with fast food franchises and corner stores, or rural communities with few businesses or services.
 It can be difficult to find affordable fresh produce, even though we live in a county that produces an estimated two-thirds of vegetables consumed in the U.S. during winter months.

 Poverty and access to nutritious food are primary determinants of health and wellness in any community.
 Food insecure children are more likely to experience a host of health issues that negatively impact their futures.
 We know that alleviating hunger can strengthen the community as a whole.
 If people have enough nutritious food to eat, then kids learn more at school, people are sick less often, workers are more productive, crime declines and the cycle of poverty can end its vicious spiral.

 Our aim is to ensure all residents have access to nutritionally valuable food.
 Read about our programs to learn more and please consider donating to support our mission of fighting hunger in Imperial Valley.